JosuexReyes/anime01/README.md

 Anime 1

-Anime 1 was done with the help of what i learned in the Odin Project.
+Anime 1 was done with the help of what i learned in The Odin Project.

 Initially done on linnux operating system and then transferred over to windows.